PRK, LASEK, LASIK, SMILE… What do they all mean?

 SMILE is the latest generation of Laser Eye Surgery, and, much like LASIK did, it represents a significant leap forward in refractive surgery.

-In SMILE, there’s no need to remove, push aside, or even cut a flap in the epithelium.
-Using the incredibly accurate Visumax laser, SMILE reaches the stromal tissue via a tiny keyhole incision.
+In SMILE, there’s no need to remove or push aside the epithelium, and no need to cut a flap.
+Using the incredibly accurate VisuMax laser, SMILE reaches the stromal tissue via a tiny keyhole incision.

 Once a precise amount of tissue is removed through this incision, the procedure is complete.
-As there are no moving parts, the healing time for SMILE is much quicker than that of PRK, LASEK, and LASIK.
+The epithelium only needs to seal the opening of the small incision, which happens overnight as for LASIK.

 Don’t let marketing or medical speak get the better of you; check out our glossary of Laser Eye Surgery terminology and make sure you go into your next consultation ready for anything they throw at you.